sysadmin-info/P-TECH/content/en/lab/ssh-server.md

 # will likely also be trying ports 222 and 2222.
 Try and select a port number
 # that is not already used, follow this link for a list of port numbers and their known services.

+# If StrictModes is set to yes, then the below permissions are required.
+# sudo chmod 700 ~/.ssh
+# sudo chmod 600 ~/.ssh/authorized_keys

+StrictModes yes

 # Configure Idle Timeout Interval

 ClientAliveInterval 360